pfaciana/version-sync/README.md

 ### How It Works

 1. Reads specified JSON files and extracts version information
+2. Retrieves the current Git tag and branch
-2. Compares versions across files and with the current Git tags
+3. Compares versions across files and with the current Git tags
-3. Calculates the next version based on the release type and existing tags
+4. Calculates the next version based on the release type and existing tags
-4. Updates JSON files with the new version
+5. Updates JSON files with the new version
-5. Creates a Git commit and tag for the update
+6. Creates a Git commit and tag for the update
-6. Pushes changes to the repository
+7. Pushes changes to the repository

 ## Getting Started